Seegnify/Shellcloud/README.md

 ------------

-Installation is as easy as copying the project files to a desired location and adding Shellcloud 'bin' folder environment variable PATH.
+Installation is as easy as copying the project files to a desired location and adding Shellcloud 'bin' folder to the environment variable PATH.

 Configuration
 -------------